Turkish president says he will support Finland's NATO bid - ExBulletin

 Turkish president says he will support Finland’s NATO bid

-ISTANBUL (AP) Turkish President Recep Tayyip Erdogan said on Friday his government would move forward with the ratification of Finland’s NATO bid, paving the way for the country to join the military bloc ahead of Sweden.
+Turkish President Recep Tayyip Erdogan said on Friday his government would move forward with the ratification of Finland’s NATO bid, paving the way for the country to join the military bloc ahead of Sweden, which had applied for the same moment.

-The breakthrough came as Finnish President Sauli Niinisto was in Ankara to meet Erdogan.
+The breakthrough came as Finnish President Sauli Niinisto was in Ankara, the Turkish capital, to meet Erdogan.
 Finland and Sweden applied to join NATO 10 months ago following the Russian invasion of Ukraine, abandoning decades of non-alignment.

+NATO needs the unanimous approval of its existing 30 members to expand, and Turkey and Hungary are the only countries that have yet to ratify offers from the Nordic nations.
+The Turkish government has accused Sweden and Finland of being too soft on groups it considers terrorist organizations, but expressed more reservations about Sweden.

+Regarding the fulfillment of its commitments in the trilateral memorandum of understanding, we have seen that Finland has taken genuine and concrete measures, Erdogan told a press conference after his meeting with Niinisto .

 |